johnbillion/user-switching/readme.md

 ### Can regular admins on Multisite installs switch accounts? ###

 No. This can be enabled though by installing the [User Switching for Regular Admins](https://github.com/johnbillion/user-switching-for-regular-admins) plugin.

+### Can I switch users directly from the admin toolbar? ###

+Yes, there's a third party add-on plugin for this: [Admin Bar User Switching](https://wordpress.org/plugins/admin-bar-user-switching/).

 ### Are any plugin actions called when a user switches account? ###